codebam/4310-rfc/rfc.md

 Example:

 {align="left"}
-	Client -> Server DISC 2
+	Server -> Client
+	{
+	  "number": 8,
+	  "version": 1,
+	  "verb" "DISC",
+	  "data": {["alice"]}
+	}

 ## Getting a list of connected clients

-If clients send a message containing WHOO the server **MUST** send a response with all currently connected clients.
+If clients send a message containing WHOO the server **SHOULD** send a response with all currently connected clients.
 It is then up to the client to update it's list of currently connected users.

+The data field holds a JSON array of all clients that are connected.

 {align="left"}
-	Client -> Server WHOO
-	Server -> Client CONN 1:sara
-	Server -> Client CONN 2:bob
-	Server -> Client CONN 3:alice

-# Error messages

-## Sending a message to a non-existing client

-If clients try to send messages to clients that aren't connected the server sends a EROR 1 message indicating that the client is no longer connected.
-It is then up to the client to check the list of connected clients using a WHOO command.

-{align="left"}
-	Client -> Server SEND 2:hello
-	Server -> Client EROR 1
-	Client -> Server WHOO
-	Server -> Client CONN 1:sara
-	Server -> Client CONN 3:alice
+	Server -> Client
+	{
+	  "number": 7,
+	  "version": 1,
+	  "verb" "CONN",
+	  "data": {["alice", "bob", "abc"]}
+	}
 {backmatter}